 The program offers a safe, nurturing place for children and families to discuss concerns and develop healthy coping strategies through planned activities.
 Children learn how to cope with their feelings and emotions through incorporating art, music, games, group discussion and more, while maintaining a fun, caring and supportive environment.
 Depending on the group size, children are divided into elementary, middle school and high school groups to receive services appropriate for their developmental ages.
 While the children are meeting, parents of kidscan! participants meet as a separate group or as patient/caregiver groups to allow time for concerns and experiences to be expressed and shared with other members experiencing similar situations.

 How to participate

-Before joining kidscan!, each family must complete a short orientation session to ensure that kidscan! is the right program to meet their needs.
-During the orientation session the family will have an opportunity to discuss their unique situation one on one with a Rex Cancer Center counselor and gain a deeper understanding of how kidscan! can help their family.
+Before joining kidscan!, each family must complete a short assessment to ensure that kidscan! is the right program to meet their needs.
+During the assessment, session the family will have an opportunity to discuss their unique situation one on one with a Rex Cancer Center counselor and gain a deeper understanding of how kidscan! can help their family.